Rocky-Mountain-Mutual-Aid-Network/rmman.org/README.md

 To add Google Doc content you'll need to do the following:

-1. Publish your Google Doc - In the doc you want to use as your page content go to `file > publish` and publish the doc, save the link URL for later.
+1. Publish your Google Doc - In the doc if you want to use as your page content go to `file > publish` and publish the doc, save the link URL for later.
 2. include `google-doc.html` to your page
 3. set the `url` attribute of the include to the **published URL** (not the document url!)